duytq94/cross-platform-how-it-works/README.md

 ### Performance
 - JavaScript is an interpreted language, need virtual machine/engine to intepret every launch app.
-- All communication (render UI, using native modules, etc.) betwwen JS and native depend on a bridge.
+- All communication (render UI, using native modules, etc.) betwwen JS and native depend on a bridge -> can cause bottlenecks.

 But recently, React Native release new Hermes (from ver 0.64 for both Androd & iOS) & New Architecture (from ver 0.68):
 - Hermes is a JavaScript engine (replacement for JSC) designed to optimize performance by reducing app launch time and precompiling JavaScript into efficient bytecode (meaning now Hermes compiles JS code -> bytecode at app building time) -> no more JIT.